HarryR-UK/CellulaAutomataRules/README.md

 This program uses C++ and the SFML library for graphics to visually represent these rules.
 This produces some interesting results!

-## 4 Rules
-1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
-2. Any live cell with two or three live neighbours lives on to the next generation.
-3. Any live cell with more than three live neighbours dies, as if by overpopulation.
-4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+# Starting the game
+- Please note that this program allows for changing the rules that are associated with the game of life -
+- use command line arguments to change the rules of the game -
+- FOLLOW THE ORDER exactly
+-
+- ./Program -b . . . -s . . .
+-
+- Replace the '.' with your single digit numbers
+-
+- if left empty, the program will automatically set the rules to the standard Conway's rules (B3/S23)

 # Controls

 > **SPACE** is used to start and stop the simulation
 >
-> **LEFT CLICK** is used to turn cells alive when the game is paused
+> **LEFT CLICK** is used to turn cells alive
 >
-> **RIGHT CLICK** is used to kill cells when the game is paused
+> **RIGHT CLICK** is used to kill cells
 >
 > **R** will reset the randomised cells when the game is paused
 >